stadium-software/icons/README.md

 2. Adjust the variable in the *:root* element to amend the default color and size of all icons.
 You can always override these by adding specific classes as explained above

 ## Applying the CSS
+The CSS below is required for the correct functioning of the module.
+Some elements can be [customised](#customising-css) using a variables CSS file.

 **Stadium 6.6 or higher**
 1. Create a folder called *CSS* inside of your Embedded Files in your application